lokxii/tsky/README.md

     - labels attached to user and post
 - Auto updating feed every second

+## Login

+For first time login, set `handle` and `password` for enviornment variable.
+I don't have my own PDS so I don't know if loggin in with PDS other than official one will work or not.

+On exit, `session.json` will be created in directory `$HOME/.local/share/tsky/`.
+I don't care `XDG_CONFIG_HOME`.
+Necessary directories will be created automatically.

+From now on, log in will be using `session.json` so _supposedly_ no environment variables will need to be set.

 ## Caveats

 As the feed gets longer and longer, updating feed will take more computational